Calibration / method of moments - Gali (2015)

 (:W_real) 0.650863 0.0135465 -0.823786 -1.15286

 Note that the mean of real wages is lower, while inflation is higher.
-We can see the effect of volatility with the partial derivatives for the shock standard deviations being non-zero.
+The effect of volatility can be seen with the partial derivatives for the shock standard deviations being non-zero.
 Larger shocks sizes drive down the mean of real wages while they increase inflation.

-The mean of the variables does not change if we use pruned third order perturbation by construction but the standard deviation does.
-Let's look at the standard deviations for the pruned second order solution first:
+The mean of the variables does not change if pruned third order perturbation is used by construction but the standard deviation does.
+Consider the standard deviations for the pruned second order solution first:

 julia> get_std(Gali_2015, parameter_derivatives = [:σ, :std_a, :α], variables = [:W_real,:Pi], algorithm = :pruned_second_order)2-dimensional KeyedArray(NamedDimsArray(...)) with keys: